IKEA Has Created a Special Curtain That Can Purify the Air in Your Home | Digital Trends

 Plants are a great way to clean the air inside a home, though we understand they’re not for everyone.
 So how about a pair of curtains instead?

-The idea that a curtain could somehow act as an air purifier may at first sound a little crazy, but IKEA says it’s created such a product and will launch it next year.
+The idea that a curtain could somehow act as an air purifier may at first sound a little crazy, but IKEA says it has created such a product and will launch it next year.

 The furniture giant is offering few details about its new curtain — called “Gunrid” — but describes the fabric as having a “mineral-based surface treatment.”
 In the video (above), IKEA product developer Mauricio Affonso adds that it works in a similar way to plant photosynthesis, explaining that when the fabric comes into contact with light, it breaks down common indoor pollutants.